WasmEdge/docs/docs/contribute/contribute.md

 You can propose new designs for existing WasmEdge features.
 You can also design entirely new features, please submit a proposal via the GitHub issues.

 WasmEdge maintainers will review this proposal as soon as possible.
 This is necessary to ensure the overall architecture is consistent and to avoid duplicated work in the roadmap.

+## Code of Conduct

+We value the participation and collaboration of every member of our community.
+Therefore, we require all participants to adhere to our [Code of Conduct](https://github.com/WasmEdge/WasmEdge/blob/master/docs/CODE_OF_CONDUCT.md).